FirenziaF/STARTUP-FUNDING-ANALYSIS/README.md

 ## Project Documentation
 For a detailed overview of the project, including the data preprocessing steps, EDA findings, feature engineering techniques, model training, and evaluation, please refer to the Project Documentation.

+## Project Structure
+The project is structured into several main components:

+1. **Data Preprocessing**: The dataset is preprocessed to handle missing values, transform categorical variables into numerical representations, and create new categorical features based on descriptive summaries.

+2. **Exploratory Data Analysis (EDA)**: EDA is performed to gain insights into the dataset, identify patterns, and detect potential correlations between variables.
+Visualizations such as histograms, bar plots, and correlation matrices are used to explore the data.

+3. **Feature Engineering**: Feature engineering techniques are applied to enhance the predictive power of the model.
+New categorical features are created based on the values of certain numerical features to capture relevant information and improve the model's performance.

+4. **Model Training**: The Decision Tree classifier is selected as the model for predicting the operating status of startups.
+The model is trained on the preprocessed data using a combination of selected features and the corresponding target variable.

+5. **Model Evaluation**: The trained model is evaluated using various metrics such as accuracy, precision, recall, and F1-score to assess its performance and determine its predictive capabilities.

+6. **Model Deployment**: The trained model is deployed using the Streamlit framework to create an interactive web application.
+The application allows users to input their investor preferences, such as desired investment amount, investment timeframe, and risk appetite.
+Based on these preferences and the selected features, the model generates predictions for the operating status of startups.
+Investment recommendations and additional information about recommended startups are also provided.

 ## Conclusion and Recommendations
 1. Based on the analysis conducted in this project, several key findings and recommendations can be made to assist investors in making informed decisions: